 From BR Bullpen

 Paul DePodesta is the Vice President of Player Development & Amateur Scouting for the New York Mets.
-A former baseball player at Harvard University, DePodesta began his major-league front-office career as an advance scout and assistant in baseball operations for the Cleveland Indians from 1996 to 1998.
+A former baseball and football player at Harvard University, DePodesta began his major-league front-office career as an advance scout and assistant in baseball operations for the Cleveland Indians from 1996 to 1998.
 From 1999 to 2003, he was the assistant GM to Billy Beane for the Oakland Athletics.
 He also appeared prominently in the book Moneyball, and was widely known to prefer a statistical point of view when analyzing players.

 DePodesta then served as general manager of the Los Angeles Dodgers for the 2004 and 2005 seasons.
 In 2004, his team won its first division title since 1988 (although they had made the playoffs as a wild card in the mid-1990s).
 During that season, he made a controversial trade that sent popular players Paul Lo Duca, Guillermo Mota, and Juan Encarnacion to the Florida Marlins for Brad Penny and Hee Seop Choi.

 DePodesta was never popular with the Los Angeles press, and was routinely assailed in print by Bill Plaschke and T.J.
 Simers.
 The final nail in the coffin may have been when he interviewed Orel Hershiser by phone for the Dodger managerial opening (DePodesta was in Europe, attending a sibling's wedding, at the time).
 DePodesta was never a favorite of former Dodger manager Tommy Lasorda, who was known to have the ear of owner Frank McCourt.